 For instance, if you place the tray on a rack, like the one above, place the planting tray on a towel.
-Then wrap the towel up and over the tray and dome to keep drafts from removing moisture from the soil.
+Then wrap the towel over the tray and dome to prevent drafts from removing moisture from the soil.

 I also like to place a towel over the tray, even with the weight on top of the dome.
 The towel helps reduce drafts and any light that might sneak in.